F7LCO/ZipCracker/README.md

 </p>

 ## Does it works
 Yes it 100% works.
-If the zip password is in the password list then it will detect the password and show it in yhe screen.
+If the zip password is in the password list then it will detect the password and show it in the screen.

 ## Bugs
 There are some minor bugs that will be solved in next update.
 I have managed to detect on bug and i am constantly trying to fix it, the bug is